-Raising children isn’t for the faint of heart, making an 18-year commitment to emotionally support a child is not something that everyone has the strength to do.
+Raising children isn’t for the faint of heart.
+Making an 18-year commitment to emotionally support a child is not something that everyone has the strength to do.

-For some reason, strangers feel comfortable making particularly outrageous comments to moms about their kids and parenting skills.
-It seems like no mother is immune from these intruders, who offer up their unwanted parenting advice to their unsuspecting victims.
+For some reason, strangers feel comfortable making outrageous comments to moms about their kids and parenting skills.
+It seems like no mother is immune from these intruders, who offer their unwanted parenting advice to their unsuspecting victims.

-I have a friend who has two kids, when one of her girls was younger she used to have wild tantrums, up to twenty a day.
+I have a friend who has two kids.
+When one of her girls was younger, she used to have wild tantrums, up to twenty a day.
 People who didn’t have difficult children acted as if they were almost morally superior to my friend.

 Top ten comebacks for unsolicited parenting advice

 - Thanks for the unsolicited advice about how to raise my teen.
 Call me when you actually have one.

 - Next time I need an unsolicited and uninformed opinion I will know where to go.